The iPad Programme

-- Any of the current iPad models — the 11" or 12.9" iPad Pro, 10.5” iPad Air or 10.2” iPad — are suitable, although we would recommend the iPad Pro for senior students.
+- Any of the current iPad models — the 11" or 12.9" iPad Pro, 10.9" iPad Air or 10.2" iPad — are suitable, although we strongly recommend the iPad Pro for senior students.
 Please note that the iPad Mini is not suitable for our purposes.

 - Stylus — students should have an Apple Pencil as appropriate for their iPad (Apple Pencil 1 or 2, NZ$159|219).
 All three models now support the Apple Pencil, although the two iPad Pro 2018 models are only compatible with the new Apple Pencil 2; the iPad Air and iPad are compatible with Apple Pencil 1.

 - Keyboard — this is optional and would be a matter of personal preference.
 Our recommendation is the Apple Magic Keyboard (NZ$149) which is full-sized and light.
 The battery lasts for months between charging.
 We do not recommend the Smart Keyboard Folio (NZ$299|349) as that effectively turns the iPad into a laptop configuration, making it more difficult to use the Pencil effectively.
 For class use the iPad should be at the flatter 12º angle, which the Smart Folio enables.

 - If a student’s Ed Psych report recommends the use of a computer for schoolwork, then he or she should use a Bluetooth keyboard in conjunction with his or her iPad.